Home Boxing Gym: 10 Must-Have Items

 Skipping is the preferred cardio option for boxers, and with good reason.
-It is the most cost effective, space friendly and efficient way to get into great shape known to man.
+It is the most cost-effective, space-friendly and efficient way to get into a great shape known to man.
 A jump rope is a cheap addition to your gym that provides variation to your workouts.Read more

-The benefit of leather is that it is very durable and it is heavy enough to provide for high speed skipping.
+The benefit of leather is that it is very durable and it is heavy enough to provide for high-speed skipping.

 You want to set up a mirror that will allow you to see the entire body.
 This is important because boxing success depends upon the ability to coordinate the upper and lower body.

 For that, you need to be able to see the two parts working together.
 Make sure that you place a good backing on your wall mounted mirror, to protect it against shattering.

 Only choose large

 Boxing isn’t all about the heavy bag and sparring.
 Developing core strength is a key component of a complete boxing program.
 That means getting down on the floor.
 Ideally, you want a level surface that is solid and provides enough friction to move around without slipping.

 Timber, vinyl, and smooth concrete floors can all do the job, but, you also want to consider your comfort.Read more

 A hard concrete floor can be transformed into a safe and comfortable training surface by covering it with one-inch foam mats.

 You’ll want an exercise mat that will allow you to lay down in a natural position without parts of your body hanging over the edge of it.
 Make sure that the mat is comfortable but not so soft that it will move from side to side when you are exercising on it.